hamza0923/Stock-Price-Display-and-Analysis-using-Alpha-Vantage-API/README.md

 Note: The GUI will only display data for stocks selected.
 If a stock is not selected, the GUI will show "Selected Stock: NONE".

-##AUTHOR: Hamza Imran
+## AUTHOR: Hamza Imran,
 Capital University of Science and Technology, Islamabad